mazdakb/django-naqsh/README.rst

 Powered by Cookiecutter_, Django Naqsh is a bootstrapping tool for creating production-ready Django web services quickly.

-This project is a fork of `django-naqsh`_ that is intended to be used as a REST API backend.
+This project is a fork of `cookiecutter-django`_ that is intended to be used as a REST API backend.
 Unnecessary modules for a REST API and codes are removed and custom User model is more developed.

 * Documentation: https://django-naqsh.readthedocs.io/en/latest/